Common Home Repairs You Put Off

 Washing Machine Too Full, or Is the Machine Unbalanced?

 Thump … thump … thump.
 During the spin cycle, your washing machine may sound as if it’s about to launch right out of the laundry room.
 It’s easy to blame overloading, but unlike the dishwasher problem, this might actually be something else altogether: The machine may have become unbalanced.
-A basic five-minute fix will set things right and end that noise.

 Have a Slow Dryer, or Is the Vent Clogged?